wcarc-on/wcarc-site/minutes/minutes201612.md

 ---
 layout: minutes
-title: Minutes of the Regular Meeting on December 19, 2016
+title: Minutes of the Annual General Meeting on December 19, 2016
 date: 2017-01-16
 ---